|Elliott Sound Products||MOSFET Relays|

 Perhaps due to the known problems with electro-mechanical relays, there seems to be some interest in solid state relays on audio forum sites, but while some of the information is actually quite good, there are many misconceptions and often a failure to understand the things that can go wrong.

 The general idea of an AC SSR is shown in Figure 2.
 Two N-Channel switching MOSFETs are used, with their sources and gates joined.
 The signal and load are connected to each of the drain terminals - it doesn't matter which is which, because the 'switch' is symmetrical.
+However, bear in mind that there are two MOSFETs in series, so the effective RDS (on) is double that for a single device.

 With no voltage between the gate and source terminals, the MOSFETs are off, so no current flows.
 Depending on the MOSFETs used, they will conduct fully when the gate-source voltage exceeds around 7 Volts.
 It is always a good idea to provide 10-12V gate drive to ensure that they always turn on fully.
 The zener diode you see is to protect the delicate insulation between the gate and MOSFET channel.

 The gate insulation is typically rated for a maximum of around ±20V.
 Even a little bit of stray capacitance or resistance (moisture on the PCB for example) can easily allow the voltage to rise to destructive levels because of the very high impedance, and the zener is mandatory.
+Even drain-gate capacitance can cause problems if the zener diode isn't included.

 While the concept is very simple, in practice there may be quite a lot of additional circuitry needed because the control circuit must generally be completely isolated from the switching MOSFETs.
 Two complete circuits are needed for stereo, even if they are driven by the same detector.
 This is because the two pairs of MOSFETs cannot be connected together in any way, other than sharing a common control drive circuit such as a dual optocoupler or miniature double pole relay.

 When MOSFETs fail, they almost invariably fail short-circuit (like most semiconductors), and it is conceivable that a failure could go entirely unnoticed until your speaker catches on fire.
 It is essential to make sure that failure is rendered highly unlikely, or that some kind of test process be incorporated (which adds further complexity of course).
 Quite obviously, a conventional relay can fail too, but they are generally extremely reliable and have no sensitive electronic bits in them.
+However, expect the contacts to melt if you try to break a high DC fault current - especially with voltages above 30V DC.

 Figure 2 - Basic MOSFET Relay